ISA-tools/2isadoc/mzml2isa/install.rst

 - `lxml <http://lxml.de>`__

 .. warning::
-   Without pip you'll have to install the dependencies yourself, or else running ``setup.py`` will fail when trying to import **mzml2isa** for the first time.
+   Without pip you'll have to install the dependencies yourself, otherwise running ``setup.py`` will fail when trying to import **mzml2isa** for the first time.